chrisgrieser/nvim-various-textobjs/README.md

 This is useful in languages such as Python where indentation is meaningful and thus formatters are not able to automatically indent everything for you.

-If you do not use `P` for upwards paste, "shift `p`aste" serves as a great mnemonic.
+If you do not use `P` for upwards paste, "shift paste" serves as a great mnemonic.

 ```lua